Virgin Media O2 Logo in white

 Symmetrical vs asymmetrical broadband: What's the difference?

-The main difference between symmetrical and asymmetrical broadband lies in their upload and download speeds.
-Symmetrical connections have equal download and upload speeds, while asymmetrical connections offer much faster download speeds than upload speeds.
+The main difference between symmetrical and asymmetrical broadband is their upload and download speeds.
+Symmetrical broadband means you get the same speed for downloading and uploading data, Asymmetrical broadband while gives you faster download speeds than upload speeds.

 Should you choose symmetrical or asymmetrical broadband?